ooni/ooni.org/content/post/zambia-election-monitoring.md

 Part XIV (“Cyber Inspectors”) of the Act details the appointment and powers of cyber inspectors.
-According to Article 94, a cyber inspector may “*monitor and inspect any website or activity on an information system in the public domain and report any unlawful activity to the appropriate authority*”.
+According to Article 94, a cyber inspector may “monitor and inspect any website or activity on an information system in the public domain and report any unlawful activity to the appropriate authority”.

-Pornography is prohibited under Article 102 of Part XV (“Cyber crime”) of the Act, according to which a fine and/or imprisonment can be imposed on any person that “ *procures any pornography through a computer system for oneself or for another person*”, or “*possesses any pornography in a computer system or on a computer data storage medium*”.
+Pornography is prohibited under Article 102 of Part XV (“Cyber crime”) of the Act, according to which a fine and/or imprisonment can be imposed on any person that “procures any pornography through a computer system for oneself or for another person”, or “possesses any pornography in a computer system or on a computer data storage medium”.

 Previous cases of internet censorship and surveillance
 ======================================================